willbelr/qtpad/README.md

 - Ctrl+Shift+Minus: Decrease font or image size

 # Installation
 Require Python 3 with Qt5, including qt5-svg module.
-Installation will vary according to your platform:
+Installation will vary according to your kernel:
 - Arch: sudo pacman -Syu python-pyqt5 qt5-svg
 - Debian: sudo apt-get install python3-pyqt5 libqt5svg5
 - Windows: Open the command prompt with administrator privileges and type 'python -m pip install pyqt5'

 # Compatibility
-qtPad is developed on Openbox, but it also work on other platforms.
-Altough, they are not tested as often so please report any problem :)
+qtPad is developed on Openbox.
+Altough not tested as often, it will also work on other platforms:
 - Linux: Openbox, MATE, Cinnamon, XFCE, Deepin, KDE Plasma 5
 - Microsoft: Windows 7

 Known bugs:
 - KDE: Odd handling of the tray icon context menu
 - Deepin: Status icon is not shown in the titlebar

+ Please report all issues on Github :)